worktile/plait/.changeset/chatty-adults-dream.md

 '@plait/draw': minor
 ---

-add generics to draw and getTextRectangle
+add generics params to draw and getTextRectangle